 We will consider the idea of implementing a register of CTA firm.
 For the Institute’s Certified Tax Adviser (CTA) Qualifying Examination, our first International Tax textbook, namely International Tax Law & Practice (1st Edition), was launched in September 2019.
 This international textbook is the first of its kind to be published in Hong Kong and will be a useful guide for practitioners and especially for those who are studying the International Tax paper of the CTA Examination.
 I take this opportunity to thank all the members of this taskforce for their tremendous effort over the past three years to make this publication a reality.

-In terms of collaboration with other associations, we continue to actively participate in AOTCA matters and closely connect with various associations in Hong Kong, Mainland China and overseas to share our experience and seek opportunity for collaboration.
+In addition to our close connections with other associations in Hong Kong and Mainland China, we continue to actively participate in the Asia Oceania Tax Consultants' Association (AOTCA) and closely connect with various overseas associations in the UK, Ireland and Australia to share our experience and seek opportunity for further collaboration.
 We will continue to build a stronger network with student and young members via various activities including free tax consultation, tax debate competition, etc.

 Finally, I would like to once again thank all of the Council Members and Advisers for their continued dedication and contribution as well as all of you for support of TIHK's activities.
 I look forward to another fruitful year ahead of us!